Basics of UDL Course

 Participants are expected to develop a brief narrative proposal to apply, and participate in the following:

-• Participate in two cohort sessions during the semester to share works in progress.
+2. Participate in one cohort session (TBD) to share works in progress.

 Please notify the CEL immediately of any changes that may prevent you from completing the proposed project.